contentful-labs/gqli.rb/README.md

 ### Creating a GraphQL Client

-For the examples throughout this README, we'll be using the Contentful and Github GraphQL APIs, for which we have factory methods.
-Therefore, here's the initialization code required for both of them:
+For the examples throughout this README, we'll be using the Contentful, Github, and GitLab GraphQL APIs, for which we have factory methods.
+Therefore, here's the initialization code required for them:

 ```ruby
 require 'gqli'